YentlFrickx/ev-notification/README.md

 ## Running

+A docker image is publicly available at https://hub.docker.com/r/yfrickx/ev-notification.
+Either a stable tag can be used, which corresponds to github releases or the alpha tag can be used, which is build from the latest commit on the main branch.

 To run the project you can use docker, three environment variables should be set:
 | Env variable | use                                                                                                                                                                                                                  |
 |--------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|